Paul Krasny

 Paul Krasny (August 8, 1935 - November 12, 2001) was an American film and television director.

 Beginning his career in 1964, he amassed many credits in television.
-Some of his television credits include Hawaii Five-O, Mission: Impossible, Mannix, CHiPs, Quincy, M.E., Hart to Hart, Dallas, V, Simon & Simon, Crazy Like a Fox, Miami Vice, MacGyver and Moonlighting.
+Some of his television credits include Hawaii Five-O, Mission: Impossible, Mannix, CHiPs, Quincy, M.E., Hart to Hart, Dallas, Police Squad!, V, Simon & Simon, Crazy Like a Fox, Miami Vice, MacGyver and Moonlighting.